adrianRfeeger/EzShareApp/README.md

 - Select Accessibility.
 - Ensure that ezShareCPAP is listed and enabled.
 If it is not listed, you can add it by clicking the + button and navigating to the ezShareCPAP application.

-This ensures that the application has the necessary permissions to automate tasks and interact with OSCAR.
+This ensures that the application has the necessary permissions to interact with OSCAR.